Club History

 2013

-ChumpCar’s popularity grows, and the series schedules over 40 events across North America at some of the best-known road racing venues on the continent.
-John Condren’s idea of a simple path to real affordable road racing is exceeding expectations.
+ChumpCar’s popularity grew, and the series scheduled more than 40 events across North America at some of the best-known road racing venues on the continent.
+John Condren’s idea of a simple path to affordable road racing was exceeding expectations.

 John Condren with ChumpBucks

-ChumpCar gets its first title sponsor with Optima Batteries.
+ChumpCar received its first title sponsor with Optima Batteries.

 ChumpCar World Series presented by Optima Batteries